 - Competitive SAT scores or placement in the top 20 percent of high school class.

-- Commitment to transferring to a private institution.
+- Interest in transferring to a private and/or competitive institution.

 - Recommendation from a guidance counselor or other appropriate high school official.

 - Must pass all BCC placement tests